Ecommerce Customer Experience: Creating a Truly Great Experience for Users in 2020

 CXM is really about managing the end-to-end customer relationship across their entire journey with your brand — including all the different channels with which you choose to reach them.

-To craft a good customer experience (also referred to as CX), every interaction matters — from the emails you send to the customer service you provide and from your engagement on social media to how customers experience your online store.
+To craft a good customer experience (also referred to as CX), every interaction matters — from the emails you send to the customer service software you use and from your engagement on social media to how customers experience your online store.

 57% of online shoppers say they’ve stopped buying from a merchant because of a bad experience, or a competitor that offered a better one.